Get insider access

 6.9 Phone Calls

-The Sony WH-CH720N Wireless are fair for phone calls.
+The Sony WH-CH720N are fair for phone calls.
 Their integrated mic does a decent job of capturing your voice, but it struggles to separate it from background noise.
-As a result, if you're taking a call from a noisy environment like a busy street, speech can become hard to hear well and be drowned out.
-On the upside, these over-ears have an ANC system.
-While it offers an okay overall performance, it can still block out sounds like ambient speech well, which is handy if you're calling for a noisy office.
+As a result, if you're taking a call from a noisy environment like a busy street, noise can still reach the caller mixed with your speech.
+Sudden, loud environmental noises can also overwhelm your speech, as well.
+On the upside, these over-ears have an ANC system, which filters out ambient sounds like chatter, even if it struggles to reduce the low rumbly noise.
+This is handy if you're calling from a noisy office.

 Pros